 Information received by DSL: Date: Time e completed: From whom:

 Any advice sought , if applicable Date: Time e completed: From: name/organisat tion:

 Advice received:

 Action taken with reasons recorded Date: Time e completed: By wh om:

 (e.g. MARF completed, monitoring advice given to appropriate staff,

 Outcome Date: Time e completed: By wh om:

-Danastássas NA/I Data T: Downham
+Danastássas NA/I Deter T: Downham

 Parent/carer informed?
 Y Who has been spoken to? n Date: Tin ne: By whom:

 N Detail reason : (

 Is any additional detail held, if so where?

 -

-Prior safeguarding No of previous records of concern:
+Prior safeguarding history No of previous records of concern:

-history Has the child been subject of Early H
+Has the child been subject of Early H nent?

-Currently on CP Plan (CPP) / Child in
+Currently on CP Plan (CPP) / Child in (CiN)

-Previously on CP Plan (CPP) / Child i
+Previously on CP Plan (CPP) / Child in (CiN)

 Is child known to other agencies?
 Y/N

-Name of DSL: Sig nature:
+Name of DSL: Sign nature: